 Convolutional markings are normal impressions of the gyri on the inner table of the skull, seen predominantly posteriorly.
-If they are pronounced and over the more anterior parts of the skull, then this is referred to as a copper beaten skull and raises the possibility of raised intracranial pressure.
+If they are pronounced and over the more anterior parts of the skull, then this is referred to as a copper beaten skull and suggests the presence of raised intracranial pressure.

 - 1. Tuite GF, Evanson J, Chong WK, Thompson DN, Harkness WF, Jones BM, Hayward RD.
 "The beaten copper cranium: a correlation between intracranial pressure, cranial radiographs, and computed tomographic scans in children with craniosynostosis."
 Neurosurgery.
 1996 Oct;39(4):691-9.